 For years I planned to write a memoir of my life.
-Maybe it would be interesting for others to read.
-Now I see it’s impossible.
-Life moves too fast.
-Living every moment with awareness and appreciation makes our lives full of amazing wonders and miracles.
-How can we begin to understand, let alone alone write them down?
+Maybe it would be interesting for others.
+But now I can’t.
+Life is too fast, precious, and interconnected.
+When we live in the moment with awareness, our lives are full of amazing synchronicities.
+How can we even begin to comprehend, let alone alone write them down?
 Not sure it’s possible any more.

 Lama D and I are in Mumbai working on his visa to the US.
 By a stoke of luck we found a cyber cafe at the US embassy staffed by brilliant Indians who teamed up to help us complete the complex application form and schedule appointments.
 His biometrics fingerprinting is this Sunday 9/22, where he presents all the papers.
 Yes, hundreds of papers.
 Please send your prayers.
 They have time to check them and his final US interview is 10/4.
 If his visa is approved then, we’ll come to the US immediately.
 If it is not approved I will come to the US alone.